School of Dental Medicine

 Research

-Penn Dental Medicine places a high priority on research as it is a central component of excellence in instruction and patient care.
+Penn Dental Medicine has a rich history as a research-intensive institution and continues to be an international leader in the generation of new knowledge and treatment modalities to improve oral health and advance human health overall.
 With its own basic science faculty (unusual among dental schools nationwide), the School’s research enterprise is broad and encompasses many areas of contemporary biomedical investigation with emphasis on both basic and clinical scientific research.

 Community Outreach